-In a jam-packed November we photographed three fabulous autumnal weddings went to a wedding photography conference and picked up an award for our work too.
-Not bad, eh?
+In a jam-packed November we photographed three fabulous autumn weddings, went to a wedding photography conference and picked up an award for our work too.
+Not bad, huh?

 Every November we go to the Nine Dots conference and gathering, billed as the ‘ultimate wedding photography conference’ – rightly so!
 We spent four days immersed in all things wedding photography – finding new ideas, soaking up tons of inspiration and catching up with our friends and colleagues.
 A particular highlight was a workshop with Cooked Photography from Nova Scotia – they are incredible people and helped us take an in-depth look at how we work as a team.
 Afterwards we introduced them to the delights of a Brick Lane curry!